becathey/cryptocurrencies-nuxt/README.md

 # CryptoMonitor

-This application consumes data from the Coinlore API to display the top 10 cryptocurrencies.
+This application consumes data from the CoinLore API to display the top 10 cryptocurrencies.
 Built with Nuxt and Vue.js.

 ## Setup